How do I get to Skyfire Village?

 How to dress for Skyfire Village

 Many visitors might be worried about dressing for the Arctic conditions of Finnish Lapland.
 Choosing the right clothes is essential because you can best enjoy your stay when you’re comfortable.
 We recommend you to rent suitable outdoor clothing for Rovaniemi before your trip (there is several companies in Rovaniemi that rent outdoor clothing).
-If you prefer, we can acquire clothing for you.
-In that case, let us know by e-mail : email@example.com
+If you prefer, we can acquire clothing for you and rentals can be made at the time of booking.
+In that case, please email us the clothing size and shoe size of each person participating in the trip after booking.

 Winter clothing – dress right and enjoy the freezing winter